tinyrobots/academic-website/content/publist/_index.md

 1. Greenaway, K., Philipp, M. C. & **Storrs, K. R.** (2017). _The motivation for control: Loss of control promotes energy, action and effort._ In M. Bukowski, I. Fritsche, A. Guinote, & M.Kofta (Eds.), Coping with lack of control in a social world (Chap.
 2, pp. 35–48).
 New York: Routledge.

 ## **Conference Presentations**

+31. **Storrs, K. R.** & Fleming, R. W. (2019, August).
+Learning about shape, material, and illumination by predicting videos. _Submitted to the European Conference on Visual Perception, Leuven, Belgium._

 30. **Storrs, K. R.** & Fleming, R. W. (2019, May).
 Unsupervised neural networks learn idiosyncrasies of human gloss perception. _Talk to be presented at the Vision Sciences Society, St Pete’s Beach, Florida._